 When Kelly chose the drawings for this show he says he chose “the ones that reveal him working, where you can follow his progress” and this sense of thinking through something, drawing as visual thought, shows.
 The drawings in this exhibition freely exhibit one of the greatest artist minds of the last century at work, unencumbered by curatorial overreach or bombast.

-When asked about the resemblance, Kelly begged off, saying “My drawings are very American.
+When asked about this resemblance, Kelly begged off, saying “My drawings are very American.
 Matisse evoked space … he would leave openings … but my drawings are about shapes, the forms are closed.”
 It is a useful insight, well illustrated by the two bodies of work at hand.

 The exhibition is presented simply and cleanly in an understated manner, allowing the viewer to meander amongst the work as they please, free of any didactic imposition.
 The pieces can be viewed in any order and all require a relatively intimate viewing distance, up close and personal.
 All framing and matting is as neutral as possible with no intervening labels or texts between the pieces.
 I suspect Matisse would have appreciated this presentation.